-Please read this entire disclosure notice and follow the instructions to provide consent to receive all future W-2 and 1095-C statements in electronic format only.
+Please read this entire disclosure notice and follow the instructions to provide consent to receive all future W-2 statements in electronic format only.
 Providing consent also indicates consent to receive any W-2c (corrected) statements electronically rather than a paper copy.
-Questions regarding this notice or your W-2 or 1095-C statements should be directed to your agency HR/payroll office.
+Questions regarding this notice or your W-2 statements should be directed to your agency HR/payroll office.

 - An employee who consents to receiving his/her tax forms online will not receive a paper copy.

-- If an employee does not consent, he/she will continue to receive a paper copy of the W-2 and/or 1095-C and must ensure his/her mailing address is accurate.
-Employees must consent to receive the 1095-C and W-2 separately.
+- If an employee does not consent, he/she will continue to receive a paper copy of the W-2 and must ensure his/her mailing address is accurate.

 - An employee who chooses to receive his/her tax statement(s) electronically may withdraw consent at any time either electronically, via email, or in writing.
 The employee's withdrawal of consent will be effective on the date it is received, and the State Human Resources Division will confirm in writing or by email the effective date of the consent withdrawal.
-If consent is withdrawn, it will only be effective for those W-2 and 1095-C statements not yet issued.
-Written notice to withdraw consent may be sent by email to firstname.lastname@example.org or to the following address: Central Payroll Services; PO Box 200127; Helena, MT 59620 - 0127
+If consent is withdrawn, it will only be effective for those W-2 statements not yet issued.
+Written notice to withdraw consent may be submitted to State HR Help, email email@example.com or mail to the following address: Central Payroll Services; PO Box 200127; Helena, MT 59620-0127

-- Employees are required to promptly update any personal address or status changes through SABHRS HR or by contacting their agency HR/payroll office directly (access the Self-Service user guide for complete instructions on how to update personal information in SABHRS HR).
+- Employees are required to promptly update any personal address or status changes through SABHRS HR or by contacting their agency HR/payroll office directly (access the Address Update user guide for complete instructions on how to update personal information in SABHRS HR).

-- Terminated employees will receive a paper copy of the W-2 and 1095-C statements at the current mailing address listed in SABHRS HR.
+- Terminated employees will receive a paper copy of the W-2 statement at the current mailing address listed in SABHRS HR.
 Terminated employees are required to notify their agency HR/payroll office of any change in mailing address for W-2 statement purposes.

-- The hardware and software requirements needed to access the W-2 and 1095-C statements electronically include an internet connection, web browser, and Adobe Acrobat Reader or similar PDF reader software.
+- The hardware and software requirements needed to access the W-2 statements electronically include an internet connection, web browser, and Adobe Acrobat Reader or similar PDF reader software.